 I love creating Valentine’s crafts with my toddler — they are so cute and fun to make, but most of them get tossed aside after a few minutes after creating.
 So I started to brainstorm and think long and hard about a Valentine’s craft that would be perfect for an active toddler like mine.
 That’s when a bow and arrow idea came to mind!
-It was definitely the kind of craft that would pique a little boys interest and keep him entertained for a little longer!
+It was definitely the kind of craft and game that would pique a little boys interest and keep him entertained for a little longer!

 Although most people think “bow and arrow” – I decided to focus specifically on a quiver and arrow craft because they work quite nicely as a photo prop or pretend play accessory and are easier to make.

 - Red card stock paper